How to build resilience

 Develop positive coping mechanisms

 Facing the source of your distress directly and finding constructive ways to manage it can improve your ability to handle challenges.
 However, it’s important to recognise that sometimes, the source of distress may not be easily “fixed” or resolved.
-In such cases, building resilience involves developing the ability to tolerate and reflect on these emotions, gaining insights that can lead to personal growth and positive changes.
+In such cases, building resilience involves developing the ability to tolerate and reflect on these emotions.
+Gaining understanding can lead to personal growth and positive changes.
 Seeking support through psychotherapy or counselling can also be beneficial in this process.

 Practise self-care